COTT Calculator

 SymPy eager evaluation: 0^1 is eagerly simplified to Zero() by _eval_power, losing the exponent information.
 This means Pow(Zero(), 1) and bare Zero() are indistinguishable to the projector — both project via eW.

-Non-analytic two-variable mode: When x and y are independent real variables, the function is generally not analytic in the complex sense.
+Non-analytic two-variable mode: When p and q are used as independent real variables, the function is generally not analytic in the complex sense.
 Phase and magnitude gradients are independent, so the tangent/normal lines (which follow magnitude) may not align with the phase colouring.
 This is correct behaviour, not a bug.

 Projection completeness: The Lie exponential projection is one of potentially many valid mappings from traction to ℂ. The plugin system exists specifically to allow alternative projections (e.g. rational-magnitude formulas) to be developed and compared.